ty-davis/kb42/README.md

 use it.

-After connecting the keyboard to your computer navigate to the [via website](usevia.app) and press `authorize device`.
+After flashing the via specific firmware to the keyboard and connecting the keyboard to your computer navigate to the [via website](usevia.app) and press `authorize device`.
 Select kb42 in the dropdown that appears and you'll enter the app.